nextflow-io/nextflow/docs/getstarted.md

 uojnoB
 ```

-:::{tip}
+:::{versionchanged} 20.11.0-edge
-As of version 20.11.0-edge, any `.` (dot) character in a parameter name is interpreted as the delimiter of a nested scope.
+Any `.` (dot) character in a parameter name is interpreted as the delimiter of a nested scope.
 For example, `--foo.bar Hello` will be interpreted as `params.foo.bar`.
 If you want to have a parameter name that contains a `.` (dot) character, escape it using the back-slash character, e.g. `--foo\.bar Hello`.
 :::